 This course is designed to provide students with a practical foundation in the principles of individual and group management structures.
-The course will enable students to not only understand basic behavioral management concepts but also demonsterate their ability to develop, implement, and incorporate appropriate behavioral management techniques.
+The course will enable students to not only understand basic behavioral management concepts but also demonstrate their ability to develop, implement, and incorporate appropriate behavioral management techniques.
 The maintenance of appropriate academic and social behaviors in the special education classroom will be emphasized as well as the development of strategies in the areas of prevention, assessment, identification, and intervention.
-These strategies will be used to help the LD student develop the self-management skills required for constructive social participation and independent learning.
+These strategies will be used to help the Learning Disabilities (LD) or Autism Spectrum Disorder (ASD) student develop the self-management skills required for constructive social participation and independent learning.
 Many students with learning disabilities face challenges in the area of socialization therefore this class will include developing appropriate social behavior.